Skip to main content

 • User: Tends to be external and customer-facing items, including user manuals, quick start guides, FAQs and tutorials.

-Why documentation is essential
+Why is documentation essential?

 There are many reasons why documentation matters, but here are three: